-The health benefits of broccoli microgreens are unbelievable, considering their tiny size.
-They can contain up to 40 times the levels of nutrients by weight compared to adult broccoli.
+The potential health benefits of broccoli microgreens are unbelievable, considering their tiny size.
+They may contain up to 40 times the levels of nutrients by weight compared to adult broccoli.

 What are broccoli microgreens?
 It is a phase in a plant’s life when it is between 10 and 14 days old.
 During this stage, sulforaphane (pronounced 'sull-fore-uh-fane'), one of the plant’s natural compounds peaks.
-Sulforaphane is nature's most potent known Nrf2 activator–which means it activates a biological process that actually creates antioxidant proteins in your body.
+Sulforaphane is nature's most potent known Nrf2 activator –which means it can activate a biological process that actually creates antioxidant proteins in your body.